aarongoinboise/groupchatservice/README.md

 ##	A section on observations/reflection on your development process and the roles of each team member

 We used an all hands on deck approach.
 Our group made sure to work in stages, and contribute at each stage.
+This was done via pair programming, and it worked well.
 The easiest way to define this is the following:
 - Basic Client and Server with one read/write operation and a serialized object
 - Basic Client and Server with "easy commands" (/list and /help)
 - Basic Client and Server with all commands